lngonzalezg/Yerba/README.md

 ##### Create/Submit a workflow
 Creates a new workflow if not present otherwise submits the workflow.
 Returns whether the workflow was successfully submitted.

+Given an optional id will attempt to update an existing workflow with the workflow given.

 ###### Structure of a job
 __description__ - The description used to describe the job in the get status response.